 Surely when I started my period next week, that would be the sign that I needed to leave.

 The irony of it all is this: 7.10.11 is the night I got pregnant with our second child.

 Praise the Lord that I was with child because if I hadn’t been, chances are that I would have ruined the life of my sweet Lucy and my sweet husband, Ben.
-And quite possibly my own life too.
+And DEFINITELY my own life as well.